Teachers, Families and Speech-language Pathologists: Partners Supporting Young Children’s Language and Writing

 Presented by: Shelley Stagg Peterson, Professor at OISE/University of Toronto and Janice Greenberg, The Hanen Centre.

 In this session, a speech-language pathologist and a former elementary teacher who is now a professor researching young children’s language and literacy, draw on examples from collaborative action research with K-2 teachers and parents of young children in remote Indigenous and non-Indigenous communities in northern Canada.
 Defining writing as symbolic communication using marks, drawings, letters and words, we show how teachers in early learning contexts and parents can create meaningful writing opportunities for young children.
 These contexts, often involving dramatic play, offer rich opportunities for adult-child conversations that support children’s language and literacy learning.
+Learn how to make words sparkle when reading with young children and the SSTARS approach to language learning.

 Shelley Stagg Peterson – A former rural Alberta elementary teacher, Shelley Stagg Peterson is now a professor in the Department of Curriculum, Teaching and Learning at the University of Toronto.
 Her current research, Northern Oral language and Writing through Play (NOW Play), involves collaborative action research with teachers, early childhood educators and family members in remote northern communities.